ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 ### Methods of Instruction

 Using a combination of lecture and student participation, each class session will focus on learning the fundamentals.
 The required textbook is the classic __Statistics__ 4th edition by Freedman, Pisani and Purves.

 I firmly believe that one cannot do statistical computations without the help of good statistical software.
 In this course, you will be asked to do various assignments and practical work using the [statistical software R](https://www.r-project.org/).
+The main idea is to use R as a supporting tool to help you apply the key concepts of the textbook.

 ### Homework Assignments